umangdivyanshu/cypress-economist-assignment/README.md

 ## Folder structure

-- We have folowed Page Object Model design pattern to create our test scenarios.
-- All the test cases have been placed under `cypress/integration/tests` folder
+- ##### Tests - All the test cases have been placed under `cypress/integration/tests` folder
-- All the page objects are under `/cypress/pages` folder.
+- ##### Page Objects - All the page objects are under `/cypress/pages` folder.
 Since we are following Page Object Model design pattern, separate page class files have been created for the different types of pages in the application.
-- The test data to be used in the tests is stored under `/cypress/fixtures` folder.
+- ##### Test Data - The test data to be used in the tests is stored under `/cypress/fixtures` folder.
 Page wise test data json files have been created to be used in different test cases.